Mission Statement

 Intercollegiate Athletics

 In order to participate in intercollegiate athletics, students must be free from academic or disciplinary probation.
 Athletes must earn at least 9 credit hours per term and earn a minimum of 24 credits per year.
 All student-athletes must maintain a 2.0 grade point average.
 Students must ensure that professors are informed in advance of their scheduled absences (see Academic Procedures and Definitions).
-Freshman students must qualify for athletic participation under the NCAA Initial Eligibility Standards as follows: successfully complete a high school core curriculum of at least 16 academic courses including at least three years in English, two years in mathematics, two years in social science, and two years in natural or physical science (including at least one laboratory class if offered by the high school), three years of additional core classes (english, math, or natural or physical science), four additional years of English, Math, Natural or Physical Science, Social Science, foreign language, comparative Religion or Philosoph.
+Freshman students must qualify for athletic participation under the NCAA Initial Eligibility Standards as follows: successfully complete a high school core curriculum of at least 16 academic courses including at least three years in English, two years in mathematics, two years in social science, and two years in natural or physical science (including at least one laboratory class if offered by the high school), three years of additional core classes (english, math, or natural or physical science), four additional years of English, Math, Natural or Physical Science, Social Science, foreign language, comparative Religion or Philosophy.
 The compliance office at the University will handle transfers on a case-by-case basis.

-The athletic facilities include the Marion Bowman Activities Center that features a gymnasium with two basketball courts and three volleyball courts, and a fitness center.
+The athletic facilities include the Marion Bowman Activities Center that features a gymnasium with two basketball courts and three volleyball courts, and a student-athlete fitness center.

 In addition to the Marion Bowman Activities Center, there are outdoor tennis courts, lighted baseball and softball fields, a soccer field, a synthetic turf lacrosse field, and an out outdoor basketball court.
 There is an intramural/practice field which houses the beach volleyball courts.
 Three commercial 18-hole golf courses are adjacent to the University Campus.